 I had been contemplating this subject for a while and gotten the idea that the founding fathers were not so great heroes after all.
 I mean look at all these rumors on Illuminati, Bilderberger, take whatever secret order you like, and the founding father were members (depending what sources you have.)

-This whole declaration of independence stuff could have been just a power struggle on the highest levels with North America the battle ground.
+This whole declaration of independence stuff could have been just a power struggle on the highest levels – with North America the battleground.
 The outcome is actually a society that is not better off in any way today than most other western nations.
-Simply look at the power attorneys have – in the old country they would have been laughed out of the room for some of the things that are take seriously here.
-Now they are the rulers, the only ones with something like a title – Esq.
+Simply look at the power attorneys have – in the old country they would have been laughed out of the room for some of the things that are taken seriously here.
+Now they are the rulers, the only ones with something like a noble title – Esq.
 All the animals are equal, some are just more equal – remember?

-So, today was a very good Larken day because we got not only one and even not only two but three messages from.
+Today was a very good Larken day because we got not only one – or not even two – but three messages from him.
 Here is the first one.

 I’m going to do what almost nobody who values freedom is doing these days: I’m going to suggest that you should NOT vote for Ron Paul for President.

 So who should you vote for?
 Nobody.
 Voting is an immoral act.
 (I warned you before that what happens on this list is way outside the realm of “acceptable” political discussion.)

 Unlike everyone else running for President right now, Ron Paul actually believes in something.
 There are actual principles underlying his beliefs.
 He believes in the Constitution.
 By itself that doesn’t sound particularly noteworthy, except that NO ONE else running for President, and no one else in either major party believes in the Constitution.
 Not one.
 They give it occasional lip- service, but in practice they ALL violate it on a daily basis.